Writings about Music

-The Musician's Show Interview on WKCR FM in NYC
+The Musician's Show Intervew on WKCR FM in NYC

 Glad to present the interview I gave for The Musician's Show on WKCR FM at Columbia University in Manhattan on May 29, 2019 from 6 to 9 PM hosted by Joey Clateman.
 The format is for the guest to include talking about those jazz musicians who have been most personally influential together with playing selections from their recordings, myself deciding to focus upon Lee Konitz and Jackie McLean while also discussing Charlie Parker, John Coltrane, composer Steve Reich, Stan Getz and Ornette Coleman.

 Previously, I have been a guest of the New Music Department many times, and this was the first invitation from the Jazz Department as part of Jazz Alternatives, reflecting how my music touches different genres at once, including Indian classical and computer music, too.
 Perhaps another way of saying I don't sound like nobody, I suppose.

 Rather than talking the LIRR and subway from Wantagh near Jones Beach, I opted to drive in, and amazingly found a spot right next to the station.

 Having just acquired a new mobile phone, I used it to record the interview, but regretfully had not yet used the phone to take photos.
 If so, I would have taken a photo of Clateman and myself, and also one of the stunningly dramatic photo of John Coltrane filling an entire wall of the studio there.

 The interview begins at :40 seconds if you prefer not to hear us discussing the microphone setup!
 Joey's speaking voice is lower in volume than mine through no fault of his own, simply being further away from my phone.
 No editing was done to these interview recordings opting to keep them as natural and spontaneous as possible.